-1. The institution must review the monthly Delinquency Report, make their comments in Column B “Campus Action Plan”, and then return the report to the UWSS Benefits Team within 5 working days following the instructions in the email.
+1. The institution must review the monthly Delinquency Report, make their comments in Column B “Campus Action Plan”, and then return the report to UWSS within 5 working days following the instructions in the email.

-- Common Action Plans institution can respond with include:
+Common Action Plans Institutions can respond with include:

-- Payment Plan (please explain what the payment schedule is)
+c.
+Payment Plan (explain the payment schedule requested)

-- When reviewing the employee, look to see if a payment has been made or if there's been any insurance or job data changes by review the following HRS screens:
+When reviewing an employee, look to see if a payment has been made or if there has been any insurance or job data changes in following HRS screens:

-- Review Employee Balances: Main Menu > Benefits > Benefits Billing > Manage Acct Status and Balance, enter Empl_ID and click Search
+a.
+Review Employee Balances: Main Menu > Benefits > Benefits Billing > Manage Acct Status and Balance, enter Empl_ID and click Search.

-- Enroll In Billing: Main Menu > Benefits > Benefits Billing > Manage Acct Status and Balance, enter Empl_ID and click Search
+b.
+Enroll In Billing: Main Menu > Benefits > Benefits Billing > Manage Acct Status and Balance, enter Empl_ID and click Search.

-- Job Data: Main Menu > Workforce Administration > Job Information, enter Empl_ID and click Search
+c.
+Job Data: Main Menu > Workforce Administration > Job Information, enter Empl_ID and click Search.

-- Insurance Enrollment screens/Base Benefit Pages: Main Menu > Benefits > Enroll In Benefits, enter Empl_ID and click Search
+d.
+Insurance Enrollment: Main Menu > Benefits > Enroll In Benefits, enter Empl_ID and click Search.

-4. If an employer error occurred which caused significant past due premiums, and the employee states they are unable to afford the charges, the institution may establish a payment plan.
-If a payment plan has been established and the employee is enrolled in Benefits Billing, forward a copy of the payment plan to the UWSS Benefits Team to monitor payments.
+4. If a payment plan has been established and the employee is enrolled in Benefits Billing, forward a copy of the payment plan to UWSS to monitor payments.

 General Information That Will be Provided to the Employee

-If the insurance is cancelled for non-payment of premium by a retiring employee:
+3. If the insurance is cancelled for non-payment of premium by a terminated employee:

-If the employee has retired and has outstanding charges, the institution needs to let the employee know the consequences of not paying those charges.
+If the employee retired and has outstanding charges, the institution needs to let the employee know the consequences of not paying the charges.

-If any other insurances are cancelled, they will no longer be eligible for continuation, even if they received a Continuation form.
+If any other insurances are cancelled, they will no longer be eligible for continuation even if they received a COBRA/Continuation form.
 (This includes the State Group Life insurance plan.)

 Insurance will be terminated for non-payment if payment is not received by the last business day of the month prior to the coverage month.
-To reinstate coverage the employee must make FULL payment within 30 days from the last paid through date (life insurances have 31 days and AD&D has 60 days).
-Otherwise, the insurance will remain cancelled/lapsed until there is a Qualifying Event or an Annual Benefit Enrollment (ABE) opportunity that would allow re-enrollment.
+To reinstate coverage the employee must make FULL payment within 30 days from last paid through date (the life insurances have 31 days and AD&D 60 days).
+Otherwise, the insurance will remain cancelled/lapsed until there is a Qualifying Event or an Annual Benefit Enrollment (ABE) opportunity that would allow them to re-enroll.

 Responsibilities of the UWSS Benefits Team

-- A copy of the notice will be placed in Cypress for 6 months.
+a.
+A copy of the notice will be held in Cypress for 6 months.

-4. The UWSS Benefits Team will review the Central Delinquency Report at the end of the month and determine what action is required.
-Comments will be added in Column A under "Action Taken by UWSS".
-FINALIZED Delinquency Reports will be emailed to each institution.
+4. UWSS will review the Central Delinquency Report at the end of the month and determine what action is required for each employee.
+Comments will be added in Column A under “Action Taken by UWSS”.
+Then the FINALIZED Delinquency Reports will be emailed to each institution.

-5. The UWSS Benefits Team will terminate employee's insurances in HRS marked Cancel/Lapse on the report, communicate the cancellation to the vendors, inactivate Benefits Billing enrollments, and adjust any open charges to $0.00.
+5. For employees marked Cancel/Lapse, UWSS will terminate the employee's insurances in HRS, communicate the cancellation to the vendors, inactivate the Benefits Billing enrollment, and adjust any open charges to zero -0-.

 Note: Terminated employees require the use of Correct History to cancel their insurances.

-6. The UWSS Benefits Team will process refunds to employees or add payline adjustments to collect missing premiums via payroll, if required.
+6. If required, UWSS will process refunds to employees or add payline adjustments to collect missing premiums via payroll deduction.

-8. The UWSS Benefits Team will reinstate insurances, communicate the reinstatement to the vendors, re-activate Benefits Billing enrollments, adjust Benefits Billing charges, allocate the payment, and notify the institution if an employee with cancelled/lapsed insurance sends full payment within the grade periods.
+8. If an employee with cancelled/lapsed insurance sends full payment within the grace period, UWSS will reinstate insurances, communicate the reinstatement to the vendors, re-activate the Benefits Billing enrollment, adjust Benefits Billing charges, and allocate the payment.

-- If payment is not received timely, the insurance CANNOT be reinstated.
-The check will be returned to the employee and an email will be sent to the institution informing them of the final decision.
+a.
+If payment is not received timely, the insurance CANNOT be reinstated.
+The check will be returned to the employee and an email will be sent to the Institution informing them of the final decision.

 Additional ResourcesRelated KBs: